kuzzleio/documentation/src/official-plugins/s3/controllers/file/delete/index.md

 ## Response

-Returns a boolean indicating that the file is deleted from S3.
+Returns a boolean indicating that the file has been deleted from S3.

 ```js
 {